 Turn ignition off; the rail pressure should hold for a long time at a point just below the pressure when the pump was running.
 If the rail pressure drops rapidly and no fuel leaks are evident, you may have an injector that isn't closing correctly, or a faulty Fuel Pressure Regulator.
 Try clamping off the fuel supply and return pipes just to eliminate any leakage back to the fuel tank.
 If the rail still drops it's almost certainly a leaky injector.

-Disconnect the vacuum pipe that links the Fuel Pressure Regulator to the Plenum Chamber, at the plenum end.
+Disconnect the vacuum pipe (if fitted) that links the Fuel Pressure Regulator to the Plenum Chamber, at the plenum end.

-With the ignition on, suck on the vacuum pipe and note that the gauge reading should fall with increasing vacuum.
+With the ignition on again and the fuel pump running, suck on the vacuum pipe and note that the gauge reading should fall with increasing vacuum.
 You should be able to 'suck' 0.5 Bar or so.

 Ignition off, remove the link and reinstall the Fuel Pump Relay.
 Remove the air filter, or the hose between the Airflow Meter and the throttle body.
-With ignition on, move the Airflow Meter flap.
+With ignition on, move the Airflow Meter flap (takes a bit of digital dexterity, especially from the hose end of the AFM).
 The Fuel Pump should run, and then stop when you release the flap.
 Note that if you find the fuel pump running constantly, it may be that the 'kill' switch in the Airflow Meter is not opening with the engine off.
 To test, unplug the AFM connector.
 If the pump stops, the switch is faulty - probably due to incorrect tension of the flap return spring (but see ** below!).
 Another bizarre fault, which I'd seen before but not in connection with fuel pumps until recently, is that the pump relay contacts seem to get stuck together, so if you crank the engine but then release the key without the engine firing, the pump keeps running.
 Flicking the relay with a finger may be enough to unstick it, proving the contacts are 'glued'.
 I've never worked out precisely why this happens, may be contact arcing or some strange magnetic effect, but it does only seem to happen with inductive loads (which DC motors are, of course).

 **BIG PROVISO!!
 If you have a Jaguar AFM fitted to an otherwise standard Rover/TVR setup, the fuel pump won't run at first when you switch the ignition on.
 Then you move the AFM flap, the pump runs... and keeps on running when you let go of the flap.
 The other way it shows up is if you crank the engine and it fails to start, as you release the key the pump still runs.
 For reasons I haven't got to the bottom of yet, there's a diode connected to the kill switch in the Jag AFM; this flows current and keeps the pump relay held in once it's activated.
 I don't know why, it just does, OK? ;-)